The dark heart of dressage: What really goes on behind the stable doors?

 For Dujardin, they may well have been, but many agree that a reckoning for the sport of dressage couldn’t come soon enough.

-Underneath its elegant exterior, the sport often described as an “equine ballet”, or ballet on horseback, has a dark underbelly.
-Known for precision, rather than strength or speed, in dressage (which means “training” in French) riders and their horses are really scored on one thing only: control.
+Beneath its elegant exterior, the sport often described as an “equine ballet”, or ballet on horseback, has a dark underbelly.
+With its focus on precision, rather than strength or speed, dressage (which means “training” in French) is a discipline in which riders and their horses are scored on one thing only: control.

-Their reward comes from executing impeccable posture and footwork by training horses to perform movements like piaffing – perhaps one of the most striking elements, where horses appear to jog on the spot – which is only attained by rigorous training.
+Their reward comes from executing impeccable posture and footwork.
+The horses are trained to perform movements such as “piaffing” – perhaps one of the most striking elements, where horses appear to jog on the spot – which is only attained by rigorous coaching.

-Those in the dressage community talk about the importance of “trust and harmony” between a highly-skilled rider and their horse, but, in many cases, rider ambition and success come at a price.
-Highly lucrative, it is a sport where the cost can be the welfare – or basic needs – of the animals the owners purport to love.
+Those within the dressage community talk about the importance of “trust and harmony” between a skilled rider and their horse, but in many cases, rider ambition and success come at a price.
+Highly lucrative, dressage is a sport in which the cost can be the welfare – or even the basic needs – of the animals the owners purport to love.

-Over the years, riders and trainers have come under fire for controlling horses using fear, pain and deprivation: overusing spurs, and denying horses water or food all in the name of training.
-“Things like double-bridling – where the horse has a double-bit in their mouth – a curb and a snaffle, which puts immense pressure on a horse’s mouth – are used,” explains Dene Stansall, Animal Aid’s horse consultant.
+Over the years, riders have come under fire for controlling horses using fear, pain and deprivation; for overusing spurs, and denying horses water or food, all in the name of training.
+“Things like double bridling, where the horse has a double bit in their mouth – a curb and a snaffle, which puts immense pressure on a horse’s mouth – are used,” explains Dene Stansall, Animal Aid’s horse consultant.

-“There’s also a method called a Rollkur” – an extreme form of hyperextension on the horse’s neck, which caused huge controversy in the sport as far back as 2010 when it turned horses’ tongues blue – “where the head can come behind the vertical into the chest, causing extreme pain to the horse”.
+“There’s also a method called a ‘rollkur’” – an extreme hyperflexion of the horse’s neck, which caused huge controversy in the sport as far back as 2010 when it turned horses’ tongues blue – “where the head can come behind the vertical into the chest, causing extreme pain to the horse.

-“That is actually illegal,” adds Stanstall, “but that’s not to say it’s not used in training sessions prior to the event.”
+“That is actually illegal,” says Stansall, “but that’s not to say it’s not used in training sessions prior to the event.”

 “It does seem like this kind of exposé is all too common in the industry, in dressage and the wider equestrian sector,” she adds.